kenchoong/url-shortener-test/README.md

 ## LLM-Assisted Development Workflow

 This repo was developed with an LLM-assisted workflow, currently using Codex.
-The process is intentionally documented so the interviewer can see how the work was managed, not just the final code.
+The process is intentionally documented so any party interested can see how the work was managed, not just the final code.

 Main workflow pieces: